Adult Education (GED/HiSET/ESL)

 HiSET® (computer test only)

-Both test are equally recognized for employment and/or college entrance.
+Both tests are equally recognized for employment and/or college entrance.

 What is the cost of attending classes?